Inject response headers

 x-envoy-decorator-operation: httpbin.httpbin.svc.cluster.local:8000/*

-< x-kgateway-response: my custom request header
+< x-gateway-response: my custom request header

-x-kgateway-response: my custom request header
+x-gateway-response: my custom request header

 Cleanup